LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

 ## Buiild and run the Project with ANT
 1. Unzip or download the example project folder into a directory of your choice (example, D:/code/Kotlin_proj).
-2. Download and install Kotlin command line compiler by follow the guide in [Kotlin - Working with the Command Line Compiler page](https://kotlinlang.org/docs/tutorials/command-line.html) into a directory of your choice (example, D:/Project/Compilers/kotlinc)
+2. Download and install Kotlin command line compiler by follow an instruction in [Kotlin - Working with the Command Line Compiler page](https://kotlinlang.org/docs/tutorials/command-line.html) into a directory of your choice (example, D:/Project/Compilers/kotlinc)
 2. If you are using Elektron SDK Java 1.2.x (EMA Java 3.2.x), copy all required EMA Java 3.2.x API libraries to the "libs" folder.
 The required libraries are following
     - ema-3.2.x.x.jar (&lt;Elektron SDK Java 1.2 package&gt;/Java/Ema/Libs)
     - upa-3.2.x.x.jar (&lt;Elektron SDK Java package&gt;/Java/Eta/Libs)